SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-best-practices/methods-best-practices.md

 # Good Practices When Working with Methods

 Let's remind you that a method should do **only one** defined **task**.
-If this cannot be done, you must think how to **divide** the method into a few, smaller ones.
+If this cannot be done, you must think how to **split** the method into a few, smaller ones.
 As we already said the name of the method should be clear and should describe its purpose.
-Another good practice in programming is to **avoid** methods, which are longer than our screen (approximately).
-If the code still becomes large it is recommended to **divide** it into several, shorter methods, as in the example below.
+Another good practice in programming is to **avoid** methods, which are longer than a typical screen size (approximately).
+If the code still becomes large it is recommended to **split** it into several, shorter methods, as in the example below.

 ![](/assets/chapter-10-images/20.Good-practice-01.png)

 ## Code Structure and Formatting

-When writing methods, we should be careful to do correct **indentation** (moving blocks of the code to the right).
+When writing methods, we should be careful to use correct **indentation** (moving blocks of the code to the right).

 Example for **correctly** formatted C# code: